react-bratus/react-bratus/docs/collaboration.md

   Develop to Main with the working functionality.

 - **Individual Branches**:
-  Before working on a task, we will create a New Task in GH Projects, and convert\
+  Before working on a task, we will create a New Task in GitHub Projects, and convert\
   it to an issue.
 This issue is associated with a number.
 F.ex., #19.
 When you create\
   a new branch make sure you do it from Develop.